jjethwa/icinga2/README.md

 The dockerhub-repository is located at [https://hub.docker.com/r/jordan/icinga2/](https://hub.docker.com/r/jordan/icinga2/).

 This build is automated by push for the git-repo.
-Just crawl it via:
+Just pull it via:

     docker pull jordan/icinga2